jckarter/clay/doc/language-reference.md

     EvalStatement -> "eval" ExprList ";"

 Eval statements provide compile-time access to the Clay parser.
 The associated [multiple value expression] is evaluated at compile time and concatenated into a [static string](#staticstrings), which is then parsed and expanded into one or more statements.
+Those statements then take the eval statement's place in execution.
 Eval statements may synthesize any statement, including new variable bindings.

     // Example
     // XXX